Veterans' Credits Programs

 - Applicant be a resident or spouse or surviving spouse of NH for one year preceding April 1.

-- Applicant must have a minimum 90 days active duty service in a qualifying war or armed conflict and be honorably discharged or separated.
+- Applicant must have a minimum 90 days active duty service and be honorably discharged or separated.

 - Your real estate must be your permanent place of residence.
 You may only claim one property as your permanent place of residence.